Conformal removability of non-simple Schramm-Loewner evolutions: Preliminaries

 It is also possible to define GFF flow lines starting from interior points \cite{ms2017ig4}.
 We will first describe this in the case of the whole-plane GFF.
 Since adding $2\pi \chi$ to the field does not change its flow lines, it suffices to consider the whole-plane GFF modulo $2\pi \chi$ (i.e., viewed as a random variable in the space of distributions modulo the equivalence relation where two distributions are equivalent if they differ by an integer multiple of $2\pi \chi$).
 To be concrete, we can sample a representative from the law of the whole-plane GFF modulo $2\pi \chi$ as follows.
 We first sample $U \in [0,2\pi \chi]$ uniformly and then sample a whole-plane GFF with its additive constant fixed so that its average on $\partial \D$ is equal to $U$. \cite[Theorem~1.1]{ms2017ig4} implies that we can generate flow lines of $h$ starting from different points and with different angles and that the marginal law of such a flow line is that of a whole-plane $\SLE_\kappa(2-\kappa)$ process from its starting point to $\infty$.
 Moreover, \cite[Theorem~1.2]{ms2017ig4} implies that these flow lines are a.s.\ determined by the field.
 The manner in which these flow lines interact with each other is described in \cite[Theorem~1.7]{ms2017ig4}.
 The flow line interaction is governed by the angle at which two flow lines intersect each other and is the same as in the case that the flow lines start from the boundary.
 In particular, flow lines with the same angle eventually merge and form a space-filling tree.
 It is shown in \cite{ms2017ig4} that the Peano curve associated with this space-filling tree is a.s.\ continuous and this process is called space-filling $\SLE_{\kappa'}$.

 If one has a GFF $h$ on a domain $D \subseteq \C$ then viewed as a distribution modulo $2\pi \chi$ it is locally absolutely continuous with respect to the law of a whole-plane GFF modulo $2\pi \chi$.
 Consequently, one can make sense of the flow lines of $h$ starting from interior points.
-Let us mention one important result in this direction \cite{ms2017ig4}.
+Let us mention one important result in this direction \cite{ms2017ig4}, namely that one can define a counterflow line $\eta'$ targeted at an interior point.
 Suppose that we have a GFF $h$ on $\h$ whose boundary conditions are compatible with a coupling of an $\SLE_{\kappa'}(\ul{\rho}_L;\ul{\rho}_R)$ as a counterflow line.
 Fix $z \in \h$ and let $\eta_L$ (resp.\ $\eta_R$) be the flow line of $h$ starting from $z$ with angle $-\pi/2$ (resp.\ $\pi/2$).
 Then $\eta_L$ (resp.\ $\eta_R$) gives the left (resp.\ right) boundary of $\eta'$ targeted at $z$.
+For specifics on this, see \cite[Theorem~4.1]{ms2017ig4}.